 dark moody reading corner with a bouclé armchair in warm oatmeal

 Beyond velvet and leather, a dark interior benefits from materials that introduce a subtler kind of texture.
-These are the supporting cast: less dramatic individually, essential to the whole.
+These are the supporting cast, less dramatic individually, essential to the whole.

 Textured linen and heavy linen-blend curtains are similarly effective.
 In a dark room, drapes in a textured weave add warmth, absorb sound, and create a boundary that makes the space feel intentional rather than simply enclosed.
 They also introduce a material with inherent irregularity, a useful counterweight to the more uniform surfaces of leather and lacquer.
+When possible, run them full height.
+Dark rooms usually benefit from the extra vertical softness.

 Throws and cushions in woven or knitted fabrics serve a related purpose.
 Their informality matters.
 A dark room furnished with only precise, structured materials can feel more like a stage set than a room.
 Relaxed textiles, particularly nubby linen blends and loosely woven wool, signal livability and complete the layering of soft furnishings that keeps a moody room feeling inhabited.